mainlp/How-to-distill-your-BERT/task_specific_distillation/README.md

 ## Distillation
-We created a python script which helps to create bash script with different parameters such distillation method, GLUE task, mapping strategy, initialisation choices, experiment group (for clearML logging) and seeds list.
+We created a python script which helps to create and run bash script for running the `train.py` with different parameters such distillation method, GLUE task, mapping strategy, initialisation choices, experiment group (for clearML logging) and seeds list.

 Example:
 ```bash